On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Sampling from Random Factor Graphs 2023-11-24

-Then, it sets $\bsigma_{i+1}=\btau_{r}$.
-Note that the above iteration is similar to \eqref{eq:UpdateIteration}, however, rather than using $\switch$, $\rsampler$ uses the process $\rswitch$.
-The process $\rswitch$ is similar to $\switch$, but it has the extra capability that it can deal with the cases shown in Figures \ref{fig:SCycleCase2A} and \ref{fig:SCycleCase2B} without increasing the failure probability.
+The process $\rswitch$ we introduce here is similar to $\switch$, but it has the extra capability that it can deal with the cases of short cycles shown in \cref{fig:SCycleCase2A} and \ref{fig:SCycleCase2B} without increasing the failure probability.